Sudarshan-Gowda/Spring-Mvc-Quartz-Scheduler/README.md

 # Steps to Run this repository:
 `step 1`: Dowmload this repository & do maven import.
 `step 2`: Fire the Query as listed in db_scripts.sql file to any Data base.
 `step 3`: Add jndi-name in server as defined in data-source.config.xml
+`step 4`: Configure the JNDI in Wildfly for ref (https://wiki.snowflakesoftware.com/display/GPWDOC/JNDI+Data+Source+Configuration+on+WildFly+10)
-`step 4`: Configure your Gmail UN & PW in `email-config.xml` for sending email.
+`step 5`: Configure your Gmail UN & PW in `email-config.xml` for sending email.
-`step 5`: Run the Application, if it successfully deployed means , you will redirected to login page with registration link.
+`step 6`: Run the Application, if it successfully deployed means , you will redirected to login page with registration link.
-`step 6`: click on registration link & register the data & mail will go to registered mail account.
+`step 7`: click on registration link & register the data & mail will go to registered mail account.

 # Technology Used:
   Java 8